Skip to main content

 • stability

-The game is widely criticized for its numerous bugs and glitches, which significantly detract from the overall experience.
-Many players report issues with animations, objectives, and graphical fidelity, leading to frustration and, in some cases, uninstallation.
-While some users have experienced minimal bugs, the consensus is that the game lacks polish and stability, making it difficult to recommend, especially at full price.
+The game's stability is heavily criticized, with numerous reports of frequent bugs, glitches, and crashes that significantly detract from the overall experience.
+Players have noted issues with animations, object identification, and graphical inconsistencies, leading to frustration and, in some cases, uninstallation after short play sessions.
+While some users found enjoyment in the gameplay, the pervasive instability makes it difficult to recommend, especially at full price.

 • “My gameplay has been virtually bug-free.”

-• “The game is repetitive and offers little incentive to play, and on top of this, it is buggy as hell in the later areas, making it unplayable.”
+• “The game is repetitive and has little incentive to play, and on top of this is buggy as hell in the later areas, making it unplayable.”

-• “Crashes and glitches are frequent and annoying, even though they rarely impact the game state.”
+• “Crashes and glitches are frequent and annoying, even though they rarely impact game state.”

 • optimization